jonathanolson/slither/notes/patterns.md

     - OMG CAN WE WEBGPU THIS?!?
   -
   - CAN WE WEBGPU THIS?!!!!!!!!!!!!
+    - Can CPU focus on "redundancy with many rules", while GPU does the search?
   -
   - WHEN WE SHOW EMBEDDED VERSIONS, execute MULTIPLE PatternRules on the "simpler" embedded version
     - Certain topology (red exit vertex, etc.) features will probably unlock more things